 Dimensional (DIM) weight

 Your packaging matters.
 Many carriers charge different rates for large, lightweight packages to help defray the costs of shipping low-density parcels.
-Dimensional (DIM) weight pricing isn’t difficult to calculate as long as you know your package measurements ahead of time.
+Dimensional (DIM) weight pricing adds further complexity to shipping.
 We’ll help you understand and make the most of DIM pricing for USPS®, FedEx®, and UPS®.

 Lightweight, low-density packages were less profitable for carriers when charges were based on weight alone because they take up so much space in transport vehicles compared to high-density parcels.
 Carriers started using dimensional (DIM) weight rate calculations to establish a minimum charge based on the volume a package occupies.